 There are tons of different home security systems out there, but we recommend going the techy route.
 Smart security systems are more sophisticated than ever, offering advanced features and smart technology that old devices can’t offer (more on that later).

-2. Train your brain to lock windows and doors
+3. Train your brain to lock your doors.

 Mitch, a Lemonade Claims Experience Advocate who handles theft claims every day, told us: